robweber/script.module.yaml/README.md

-script.module.googleapi
+script.module.yaml
 =======================

-An XBMC addon that wraps up the official Google API python classes (https://github.com/google/google-api-python-client)
+An XBMC addon that wraps up the official PyYaml classes

-See the Google documentation for usage.
-Import into your XBMC addons by using "from apiclient import ...." as indicated in the Google documenation.
+See the site for documentation and usage: http://pyyaml.org/